NephthysShango/azure-network-protocols/README.md

 - Create 2 virtual machines (windows 10 & linux)
 - Use microsoft remote desktop to connect to VM1 (windows 10)
+- Install wireshark
-- Install wireshark to inspect traffic (ICMP, SSH, DHCP, DNS, RDP)
+- Use wireshark, powershell and VM2's private IP address to inspect traffic
--
--
 -
 -